maykar/plex_assistant/README.md

 After setup you can click "Options" on Plex Assistant's card for more config options including: jump forward/back amount and [Advanced Config Options](#advanced-configuration).

 ## Cast Devices
 This component automatically detects compatible media_player entities from Home Assistant (Google Cast devices, Sonos devices, and Plex clients).
-It uses the friendly name from the entities for commands.
-To change a Plex client's friendly name in HA it needs to be open and reachable.
+Setting a default device will use that device if none is specified in the command.
+Plex Assistant uses the friendly name from the entities for commands.
+To change a Plex client's friendly name in HA it needs to be open and reachable before doing so.

 ## Google Assistant Setup